billieredwood/instructor_quiz_frontend_project/README.md

 ## Details of the project's MVP and any extensions covered:
 ## MVP
-- Enable the user to select the option to start a quiz from the homepage.
+- Enable the user to select the option to start a quiz from the homepage. ✅
-- Enable the user to play a quiz comprising no more than 3 questions.
+- Enable the user to play a quiz comprising of a set amount of questions. ✅
 - Enable the user to select answers to the quiz's questions and navigate to its next question using a 'next' button. ✅
-- Add functionality to save the above user input to each of the quiz's questions.
+- Add functionality to save the above user input to each of the quiz's questions. ✅
-- Add functionality to calculate the most frequently selected answers in the quiz.
+- Add functionality to calculate the most frequently selected answers in the quiz. ✅
 - Add routes to create a homepage, quiz game page and results page.✅
-- Enable consistent styling across the application using CSS.
+- Enable consistent styling across the application using CSS. ✅

 ## Extensions
 - Add a ranking of the user's scores for each BNTA trainer to the Results page, underneath their trainer match. ✅
+- Add a homepage navigation button. ✅
 - Enable the user to input a username that is associated & select the option to start a quiz.
 - Replace the button to 'learn more' with a drop down style display on the Results page's matched-trainer bio section.
 - Add a back button to each question on the Quiz page to enable the user navigate to the previous question with the quiz.